WebAssembly/design/Semantics.md

 # Semantics

 ## Note: This document is no longer being updated.
-Please see the normative documentation [here](http://webassembly.github.io/spec/core/exec/index.html).
+Please see the [normative documentation](http://webassembly.github.io/spec/core/exec/index.html).

 This document explains the high-level design of WebAssembly code: its types, constructs, and semantics.